dcunited001/dcunited001.github.io/_posts/2017-10-10-treatise-on-entity-and-agency.md

 ### [Physicality: Locality, Plurality and Mobility](#physicality-locality-plurality-and-mobility)

 - And Range of Physical Influence
-- bound to one location per time?
+- nature of physicality: bound to one location at a time?

 <a name="temporality-causal-origination-state-and-finality" />